-This example is unusual in its large size, however consistent in the style which consists of a lyre-shaped head and a torso that is relatively flat except for the nose and the modelling and incised lines delineating the various limbs and critical elements of the body.
-This example retains hints of pigment in the face with red dots across both cheeks, the nose, and forehead.
+This example is unusual in its large size, however consistent in the style which consists of a lyre-shaped head and a torso that is relatively flat except for the nose and the modeling and incised lines delineating the various limbs and critical elements of the body.
+This example retains hints of pigment in the face with red dots across both cheeks, the nose, and the forehead.
 The pigment is cinnabar, a bright red mineral, which was very precious at the time as it was imported from outside the Aegean.

 Faint traces of what may have been blue paint appear in the region of the eyes.
-There is also a single curled lock of hair which was painted on the right side of the head.
+There is also a single curled lock of hair that was painted on the right side of the head.
 It seems that the sidelock only appears on the Spedos Variety of female folded-arm figures.
 This marble sculpture is a fabulous creation of the Early Cycladic Culture and was probably associated with ancient Aegean religious beliefs.
-It has the most comprehensive distribution within the Cyclades as well as elsewhere, and the most exceptional longevity.
+It has the most widespread distribution within the Cyclades as well as elsewhere, and the most exceptional longevity.
 All known works of the Spedos variety are female figures.
 Spedos figurines are typically slender, elongated feminine forms with folded arms.
-They are characterised by U-shaped heads and a deeply incised cleft between the legs.
+They are characterized by U-shaped heads and a deeply incised cleft between the legs.

 Female Cycladic Figure